stephendonner/loads-broker/docs/narr/about.rst

   	separate service to test should have a project.
 Projects may have multiple strategies associated with them.
   Plan
-    A load-test plan defines one or more Step's to run, along with when the Step should start/stop.
+    A load-test plan defines one or more Steps to run, along with when the Step should start/stop.
   Step
     A Step contains all the information needed to allocate AWS